 Budget in Some Cost Savings

 It’s one thing to have money to work with, but it’s another to find room in your budget to save on these costs in order to minimize the amount that you will need to save or borrow in the first place.
 Save money with used industrial equipment, consider transitioning to a co-working space, renting before buying, or finding a way to keep the growth of your monthly costs as gradual as possible.
 Sometimes it takes a leap, but sometimes there’s a way to get more value without spending quite as much.
+You could make a habit of checking online to see if money-saving sites like Raise have any coupons or codes for retailers like Zoro to help save you some money on office supplies, for example.

 Many companies have been turning to crowdsourcing pages like Indigogo or Kickstarter to get their ideas off the ground.
 Sometimes it just about seeing that the interest is there and getting some pre-orders in to prove your concept.
 This also takes much of the risk out as you are getting the money upfront which you don’t have to give back with interest.
 Most of the time a small perk and the product are enough to incentivize your audience to pledge money.
 Keep in mind though that you will have to invest into some marketing to get your micro-investors interested in your product/service and want to be a part of your success story.